UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 kWh is flat, but total cost is upYour supply rate increased or new fees were addedReview your rate plan details and check for recent utility notices about price hikes.

 Beyond the weather, your home might be suffering from phantom energy loads.
-Devices like gaming consoles, televisions, and coffee makers silently draw power 24/7 simply by staying plugged into the wall.
+Devices like gaming consoles, televisions, and smart coffee makers silently draw power 24/7 simply by staying plugged into the wall.
 Unplugging rarely used electronics or utilizing smart power strips can quickly eliminate this hidden waste.

 Eco-Conscious Ways to Lower Your Monthly Electric Bill